Invariant-based entanglement monotones as expectation values and their experimental detection: Introduction

-On the other hand, necessary criteria for the quantification of entanglement have been worked out and lead to the concept of the {\em entanglement monotone}~\cite{MONOTONES}.
-Essential properties are local $SU(2)$ invariance, convexity on the space of density matrices and non-increasing value under local operations and classical communication (LOCC).
-The non-increasing property needs to be extended to include also stochastic local operations and classical communication (SLOCC)\cite{Duer00,SLOCC}.
-The connection between SLOCC and invariance under local $SL(2,\CC)$ has been established\cite{Duer00,SLOCC,VerstraeteDM03}.
-Based on this, the two SLOCC-inequivalent entanglement classes for three qubits have been discovered whose representatives are the $W$ and the GHZ state~\cite{Duer00}.
-While the former state exclusively contains pairwise entanglement (measured by the concurrence~\cite{Wootters98}), a measure for the latter has been derived for pure states, the 3-tangle\cite{Coffman00}.
-Subsequently much work has been devoted to the classification of $N$-partite qubit entanglement ($N>3$)~\cite{VerstraeteDMV02,Miyake03,BriandLT03,OS04,OS05,Akulin06,Lamata07}, but up to now it is not clear what the essential criteria for such a characterization might be.
-However, it is known that local $SL(2,\CC)$ invariance plays a major role~\cite{SL-SU07}, and $SL(2,\CC)$ invariants -- both from classical invariant theory~\cite{OLVER,Albeverio01,Jaeger,Luque02,BriandLT03,Luque05} as well as from other methods~\cite{VerstraeteDM03,OS04} -- can be written in terms of the coefficients of a state alone (and {\em not} their complex conjugate in contrast to SU(2) invariants) and thus are naturally represented as expectation values of certain antilinear operators~\cite{OS05,DoOs08}.
-This has the draw-back that those quantities are not directly accessible in an experiment.
-Interestingly, also other prominent entanglement measures related to not completely positive operators (as the Peres-Horodecki criterion~\cite{Peres96,Horodecki96}) share this draw-back, which might indicate that sensible measures for entanglement are hard to access experimentally for conceptual reasons~\cite{vanEnk06,vanEnk07}.
-For measures as the negativity the obstacles from dealing with not completely positive maps can be circumvented by adding the identity map~\cite{HoroEkert02} or by certain contraction techniques~\cite{Horodecki03}.
-The addition of an identity map has also been applied to the concurrence~\cite{HoroPRL03}.
-In this work, we demonstrate how the antilinear formalism in Ref.~\cite{OS04,OS05} - and hence {\em all} polynomial $SL(2,\CC)^{\otimes q}$ invariants~\cite{DoOs08} - can be directly rewritten in terms of linear operators and expectation values thereof by means of an invertible mapping~\cite{OstHabil}.
-This combines the advantages of experimental accessibility and controlled quantification of entanglement (intimately related to SL invariance).
-It provides experimentalists with a tool to directly measure genuine multipartite qubit entanglement.
-The mapping itself does not require qubits as local entities and therefore it could readily be applied to future SL invariants also for higher local dimension (e.g. for higher spin).
-On the other hand a connection to alternative approaches based directly on expectation values of linear operators (see e.g.~\cite{Mintert05}) can be established by means of the inverse mapping.
-This comparison also highlights the advantage of an antilinear formulation as far as the construction of e.g. complete sets of invariants is concerned for future progress in entanglement classification.
+On the other hand, necessary criteria for the quantification of entanglement were worked out and led to the concept of the {\em entanglement monotone}~\cite{MONOTONES}.
+Essential properties are local SU$(2)$ invariance, convexity on the space of density matrices and non-increasing value under local operations and classical communication (LOCC).
+The non-increasing property needs to be extended to include also stochastic local operations and classical communication (SLOCC)~\cite{Duer00,SLOCC}.
+The connection between SLOCC and invariance under local SL$(2,\CC)$ was established~\cite{Duer00,SLOCC,VerstraeteDM03}.
+Based on this, the two SLOCC-inequivalent entanglement classes for three qubits were discovered whose representatives are the $W$ and the GHZ state~\cite{Duer00}.
+While the former state exclusively contains pairwise entanglement (measured by the concurrence~\cite{Wootters98}), a measure for the latter was derived for pure states, the three-tangle~\cite{Coffman00}.
+Subsequently much work was devoted to the classification of $N$-partite qubit entanglement ($N>3$), e.g.,~\cite{VerstraeteDMV02,Miyake03,BriandLT03,OS04,OS05,Akulin06,Lamata07}, but up to now it is not clear what the essential criteria for such a characterization might be.
+However, it is known that local SL$(2,\CC)$ invariance plays a major role~\cite{SL-SU07}, and SL$(2,\CC)$ invariants---both from classical invariant theory~\cite{OLVER,Albeverio01,Jaeger,Luque02,BriandLT03,Luque05} as well as from other methods~\cite{VerstraeteDM03,OS04}---can be written in terms of the coefficients of a state alone (and {\em not} their complex conjugate in contrast to SU(2) invariants) and thus are naturally represented as expectation values of certain antilinear operators~\cite{OS05,DoOs08}.
+This has the drawback that those quantities are not directly accessible in an experiment.
+Interestingly, also other prominent entanglement detection methods related to not completely positive operators (as the Peres-Horodecki criterion~\cite{Peres96,Horodecki96}) share this drawback, which might indicate that sensible measures for entanglement are hard to access experimentally for conceptual reasons~\cite{vanEnk06,vanEnk07}.
+For measures as the negativity~\cite{Vidal02} the obstacles from dealing with not completely positive maps can be circumvented by adding the identity map~\cite{HoroEkert02} or by certain contraction techniques~\cite{Horodecki03}.
+The addition of an identity map was applied also to the concurrence~\cite{HoroPRL03}.